yedincisenol/sms/README.md

 ### How?

-- Add new file in Config folder same of Driver name
+- Add new file in Config key in Config/Sms.php file, same of Driver name
 - Add new Driver in Drivers folder
  - Extend new Driver from Sms abstract class
  - Add Required config parameters array  and fill it